Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Deep Learning based SOD Models

-\textbullet~\textbf{RSDNet-R~\cite{Islam_2018_CVPR}} combines an initial coarse representation with finer features at earlier layers under a gating mechanism to stage-wisely refine the side-outputs.
-Maps from all the stages are fused to obtain the overall saliency map.

-\textbf{4) Bottom-up/top-down network} refines the rough saliency estimation in the feed-forward pass by progressively incorporating spatial-detail-rich features from lower layers, and produces the final map at the top-most layer (see Fig.~\ref{fig:SODcategory}~(e)).
+\textbf{4) Bottom-up/top-down network} refines rough saliency maps in the feed-forward pass by gradually incorporating spatial-detail-rich features from lower layers, and produces the finest saliency maps at the top-most layer (Fig.~\ref{fig:SODcategory}(e)), which resembles the U-Net~\cite{ronneberger2015u} for semantic segmentation. {This network architectures is first adopted by PiCANet~\cite{liu2018picanet}, which hierarchically embeds global and local pixel-wise attention modules to selectively attend to informative context.}

-\textbullet~\textbf{DHSNet~\cite{liu2016dhsnet}} refines the coarse saliency map by gradually combining shallower features using recurrent layers, where all the intermediate maps are supervised by the ground truth saliency maps~\cite{xie2015holistically}.